 If you use an ATA (analog telephone adapter) device with your VoIP, you also expose your system to possible infiltration.
 ATA works through ports: ethernet and USB ports – points of malicious entry if you are targetted for cyber attack and toll fraud.

 A workaround here is by installing your ATA on a network segment that’s separate from your softphone and internet.
-It should be behind a firewall, and uses its own subnet range.
+It should be behind a firewall and uses its own subnet range.
 Unfortunately, this is seldom done.
-The common practice does not separate voice from data as a multiple purpose computer is used for both tasks.
+The common practice does not distinguish nor separates voice from data as a multiple purpose computer is used for both tasks.

 Monitor and Secure Your VoIP